30 BEAUTIFUL Banff Lakes You Have To Visit

 Lake Louise is so Blue

-Lake Louise has been drawing visitors to the Canadian Rockies for over a century.
+Lake Louise has drawn visitors to the Canadian Rockies for over a century.
 The alpine lake in Banff National Park is a wild turquoise blue color fed by glacier melt and set by a backdrop of Mount Vicotria and a hanging glacier.
+This pristine piece of wilderness draws in millions of visitors a year.
+It is the premier destination, with a historic luxury hotel on the lakeshore and an abundance of outdoor activities to enjoy.

 lake louise in the winter